strongqa/howitzer/GETTING_STARTED.md

 ### Validations
 [[Back To Top]](#jump-to-section)

-The Pape Object pattern is not expected to use any validations on the UI driver level.
+The Page Object pattern is not expected to use any validations on the UI driver level.
 But at the same time every page must have some anchor to identify a page exclusively.

 ```ruby
 validates <type>, options